 Any renovation can be stressful, but remodeling during COVID, with long product lead times and labor shortages, was a challenge across the industry.
 Strong communication and transparency between all involved were extremely important.
 Thankfully, everyone felt well-informed and comfortable along the way with the guidance and organization of HDC’s Project Manager, Mike Martin.

 While removing the walls and ceiling, the team discovered that a dropped ceiling from a previous kitchen remodel had been added to hide electrical wiring and that one wall housed the electric for the home.
 HDC worked with their trade partner/electrician to relocate the panel and rewire the space to meet building code and ensure the safety of the family.
-During construction, the possibility of vaulting the ceilings in the kitchen was revealed.
+Vaulted ceilings are revealed during a kitchen remodel.

 Additionally, when the ceiling was removed, it revealed the potential to vault the kitchen ceiling - a welcome surprise gift from the original builder of the old home.